TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 DIR      This includes all files from a directory relative to :php:`\TYPO3\CMS\Core\Core\Environment::getPublicPath()`,
          including subdirectories.
 If the optional property :file:`extensions="..."` is provided, only files with these file extensions are included;
          multiple extensions are separated by comma.
-This allows e.g. to include both setup and constants from the same directory tree, using different file extensions for both.
+This allows for example to include both setup and constants from the same directory tree, using different file extensions for both.